jolexa/s3-staticsite-multiregion/README.md

 in `us-west-2` since the S3 metadata service in `us-east-1` was not available (I didn't confirm this).

-A common pattern is to have CloudFront fronting a S3 bucket.
+A common pattern is to have CloudFront fronting an S3 bucket.
 This works but has another set of limitations.
 Mainly that you cannot have multiple CF distros which serve the same domain.

 So, what does this mean?
 It means, that there is no native way to have a multi-region static site hosted on S3.

-The solution presented here, builds a S3 replication set with two CloudFront distros and then will automagically switch everything around when a region is down.
-Services leveraged: S3, CloudFront, CloudWatch, SNS, Lambda, & Route53 Health Checks which makes it entirely serverless, this is a big appeal of the ease of a S3 hosted site in the first place!
+The solution presented here, builds an S3 replication set with two CloudFront distros and then will automagically switch everything around when a region is down.
+Services leveraged: S3, CloudFront, CloudWatch, SNS, Lambda, & Route53 Health Checks which makes it entirely serverless, this is a big appeal of the ease of an S3 hosted site in the first place!
 The architecture looks like this:

 ![Architecture Diagram](diagram.png)